 Zinc is regarded as relatively safe and generally well tolerated when taken at recommended doses and few studies report side effects.
 Zinc should only be given to pregnant or breastfeeding women under the supervision of their qualified healthcare providers.

-Boron: Preliminary human research of an ointment containing boric acid does not report significant benefits in psoriasis
+Boron: Preliminary human research of a topical ointment containing boric acid does not report significant benefits in patients with psoriasis.

 Avoid if allergic or sensitive to boron, boric acid, borax, citrate, aspartate, or glycinate.
 Avoid with history of diabetes, seizure disorder, kidney disease, liver disease, depression, anxiety, high blood pressure, skin rash, anemia, asthma, or chronic obstructive pulmonary disease (COPD).
 Avoid with hormone-sensitive conditions like breast cancer or prostate cancer.
 Avoid if pregnant or breastfeeding.

-Evening primrose oil: Initial research does not show a benefit from evening primrose oil in the treatment of psoriasis.
+Evening primrose oil: Initial research does not show a benefit of evening primrose oil in the treatment of psoriasis.

 Individuals who are allergic to plants in the Onagraceae family, gamma-linolenic acid, or other ingredients in evening primrose oil should avoid the substance.
 Individuals with seizure disorders and pregnant or breastfeeding women should also avoid evening primrose oil.

 Avoid exposure to known allergens (like pollen, dust mites, animal dander, mold, and certain foods and medications).